 Marketing is primarily conducted through fairs, newsletters, blogs, seminars and NCAB’s website.
 NCAB also host open and customized seminars with different topics.
 For example, a topic for such a seminar can be PCB design and the technicians then take part in the sales processes and marketing activities.

 The NCAB factory management organization aims to ensure the continuity and performance of all NCAB’s Asian manufacturers.
-The factory management consists of 61 employees, based mainly in China, creating close relationships with the manufacturers.
+The factory management consists of 85 employees, based mainly in China, and Taiwan, creating close relationships with the manufacturers.
 The team is responsible for managing and developing NCAB’s manufacturing portfolio in line with market needs and NCAB’s standards.
 The factory management staff works closely with the manufacturers to ensure quality in the production through auditing and optimization of their production processes and sustainability practices as well as through the development of new sourcing opportunities.
 Their most important key performance indicators are quality, delivery performance and pricing.

 NCAB uses multi-sourcing as each manufacturer has different capabilities and capacities, ensuring high capacity regardless of PCB type and volume.
 Manufacturers are typically more or less specialized within a few technologies, consequently multi-sourcing is crucial to ensure high capacity regardless of utilization levels at individual manufacturers.
 NCAB strives to multi-source every level of technology, resulting in the possibility to switch between manufacturers in the same category depending on price, quality and availability.
 Another important mission is to develop and maintain NCAB’s Preferred Supplier List.
 The sourcing of new manufacturers is an important task for the factory management team and is triggered by markets demands and increased capacity need.